shelleyolivia/learn-tutorials/network-documentation/polkadot/tutorials/substrate-kitties/create-kitties.md

         /// Because this pallet emits events, it depends on the runtime's definition of an event. type Event: From<Event<Self>> + IsType<<Self as frame_system::Config>::Event>;

-        // ACTION #5: Specify the type for Randomness we want to specify for runtime.
+        // ACTION number 5: Specify the type for Randomness we want to specify for runtime.
     }

     // Errors.